-Ever since I can remember, I was told by people around me that “True Love Waits,” meaning, if I truly love my future spouse, I will wait for them physically for marriage.
-This long held catch phrase has been taught by countless youth groups, small group leaders, mentors and overall, I think it is so good that abstinence before marriage has been taught.
-The idea that truly loving your future spouse is to wait for them physically is, bottom line, Biblical and good.
+Ever since I can remember, I was told by people around me that “True Love Waits”– meaning, if I love my future spouse, I will wait for them physically for marriage.
+This long held phrase has been taught by countless youth groups, small group leaders, and Pastors.
+Overall the idea that waiting until marriage to delve into sexuality is Biblical, but does the phrase “true love waits” capture a Biblical view of sexuality?

-I think that this phrase alone, though, doesn’t fully capture the Biblical instructions regarding purity, nor the absolute beauty there is to have within marriage if two people are dedicated to honoring the Lord through their purity before marriage.
-I’ve heard so many people say “The Bible says you can’t have sex before you get married.”
-I have also then seen many use this notion to do everything but have sexual intercourse.
-They rationalize guilt away because for years they have been told that they can’t have sex before marriage, and thus define sex as intercourse.
+I think that this phrase alone, does not fully capture the Biblical call regarding purity, nor the absolute beauty there is to have within marriage if two people are dedicated to honoring the Lord through their purity before marriage-even if they have sin in their past.
+I’ve heard so many people say “The Bible says we can’t have sex before we get married.”
+I have also then seen many use this notion to rationalize away conviction and do everything but have sexual intercourse because “it’s not sex”.

 The Bible doesn’t just say to not have sex outside of marriage…it actually says something a lot more profound and specific